Eugene Field: Legacy

-Several of his poems were set to music with commercial success by composers such as Isabel Stewart North and Ella May Dunning Smith.
+Several of his poems were set to music with commercial success.
 Many of his works were accompanied by paintings from Maxfield Parrish.

 His childhood home in St. Louis is now a museum.
 The Eugene Field House contains many of Field's mementos, including original manuscripts, books, furniture, personal effects, and some of the toys that inspired his poems.

+One of Field's sons, Eugene Field II, was a signature forger, while a granddaughter, Gene Field Foster, was an archaeologist.

-Field has his own star on the St. Louis Walk of Fame.
+Field has his own star on the St. Louis Walk of Fame, having been elected there in 1991.

 In 2016, Field was inducted into the Chicago Literary Hall of Fame.

 As a memorial to Field, a statue of the Dream Lady from his poem "Rock-a-by-Lady" was erected in 1922 at the Lincoln Park Zoo in Chicago.
 There is also a park and fieldhouse named in his honor in Chicago's Albany Park neighborhood.
-In nearby Oak Park, Illinois, another park is named in his honor.
+In nearby Oak Park, Illinois, another park is named in his honor; a sign there offers a brief biography.
 A statue of Wynken, Blynken and Nod adorns Washington Park, near Field's Denver home.
 Another statue of Wynken, Blynken and Nod sits in the center of the town square (called "the green" by locals) in Wellsboro, Pa.